MiguelPFL/SOHO-Network-Design-Implementation/README.md

 ## 9. Summary

-This project implements a segmented SOHO network for XYZ company's Bonalbo branch, meeting all six requirements from the case study: a single Cisco router and switch form the core infrastructure; three departments (Admin/IT, Finance/HR, CS/Reception) are isolated into separate VLANs with independent /26 subnets; router-on-a-stick provides inter-VLAN routing so departments can
+This project implements a segmented SOHO network for XYZ company's Bonalbo branch, meeting all seven requirements from the case study: a single Cisco router and switch form the core infrastructure; three departments (Admin/IT, Finance/HR, CS/Reception) are isolated into separate VLANs with independent /26 subnets; router-on-a-stick provides inter-VLAN routing so departments can